-- 1. Turn off power to hot tub at the breaker. - Grab one of the corner panels, from the bottom, and gently pull the cabinet forward to unsnap it from the holding clip.
+- Turn off power to hot tub at the breaker.
+1. - 2.
+Grab one of the corner panels, from the bottom, and gently pull the cabinet forward to unsnap it from the holding clip.
 Then slide it down to remove.
 Place the panel is a safe location to prevent from damaging it.
-Repeat the steps to remove the other corner panel, Figure 13.3a. - Remove the center panel.
-Grab either the top left or top right side of the front center panel, Figure 13.3b.
-Gently pull the cabinet forward to unsnap it from the holding clips.
-Make sure to support the cabinet as you work your way down the side to completely unclip it from the hot tub frame.
+Repeat the steps to remove the other corner panel.
+Figure 13.3a. - 3.
+Remove the center panel.
+Grab either the top left or top right side of the front center forward to unsnap it from the holding clips.
+Make sure to support the cabinet as you from the hot tub frame.
 Once completely unclipped, tilt slightly forward and lift up to remove it from the hot tub frame.
 Place the panel is a safe location to prevent from damaging it.
-Note: Two people might be required for this process.